elefevre/elements-of-unit-testing-style/README.md

 Work with a test framework idiomatic to your programming language
 -----------------------------------------------------------------

 Code in Java, test in Java.
-In JavaScript, test in JavaScript.
+With JavaScript, test in JavaScript.
 Ideally with a test framework that lets you write your unit tests in a way that does not feel contrived or constrained compared to writing production code.

-For example, until its version 4.0, JUnit required that test classes to extend a special class, TestCase, and that test methods started with a special prefix.
-These constraints felt rather arbitrary (in truth, they were present for technical reasons) and were replaced with annotations in later versions of JUnit.
+For example, until version 4.0, JUnit required that test classes extend a special class, TestCase, and that test methods start with a special prefix.
+These constraints felt rather arbitrary (in truth, they were present mostly for technical reasons) and were replaced with annotations in later versions of JUnit.

 In contrast, unit testing your production language in a different language (as advocated [here](http://www.ibm.com/developerworks/java/library/j-pg11094/), for example) will require you to adjust your mental state every time you switch from production code to unit test code.
-Instead, we want as seamless a transition as possible, as we'll frequently switch from one to the other, especially when practicing TDD.
+Instead, we want as seamless a transition as possible, as we'll frequently switch from one to the other, especially when practicing test-first style.

-The same advice applies when considering BDD frameworks that come with their own language or formalism such as Cucumber and FitNesse.
+The same advice applies when considering Behavior-Drive Development (BDD) frameworks that come with their own language or formalism such as Cucumber and FitNesse.
 Although those may have value as acceptance test environments, using them for unit testing will slow down the feedback cycle created by quickly going from reading/writing tests to reading/writing production code.

 Finally, notice how proficient you are in your production code?
 That comes from years of practice.
 It also comes from a productive development environment.
 Use those to your advantage.